Armoobilla Regeneration Project

 Project Information:

-Armoobilla Regeneration Project is a Human-Induced Regeneration (HIR) project located on the Armoobilla property, approximately 92km east of Quilpie and 123km south-west of Charleville in South-West Queensland.
-It was registered in August 2015 and covers an extensive area of 44,836.67 hectares.
+Armoobilla Regeneration Project is a Human-Induced Regeneration project located in the Quilpie Shire, approximately 80km southeast of Quilpie in South West Queensland.
+It was registered in August 2015 and covers 44,836.67 ha.